teracow/googliser/README.md

 - `ico`
 - `craw`

-`-G` or `--gallery`
+`-G`
 Create a thumbnail gallery.

-`-G=background-trans` or `--gallery=background-trans`
+`--gallery=background-trans`
-Build the gallery image with a transparent background.
+Create a thumbnail gallery with a transparent background.

-`-G=compact` or `--gallery=compact`
+`--gallery=compact`
-Create the gallery in condensed mode.
+Create a thumbnail gallery in 'condensed' mode.
 No padding between each thumbnail.
-The default leaves some space between each thumbnail.
+More efficient but images are cropped.
+The default (non-condensed) leaves some space between each thumbnail and each image retains it's original aspect-ratio.

-`-G=delete-after` or `--gallery=delete-after`
+`--gallery=delete-after`
-Delete the downloaded images after building the thumbnail gallery.
+Create a thumbnail gallery, then delete the downloaded images.
 Default is to retain these image files.

 `-h` or `--help`
 Display the complete parameter list.